Ceremonies History

 In 1977, Dr. Benjamin N. Moyls succeeded McGregor as Director of Ceremonies.
 Moyls was, in turn, succeeded by Dr. John K. Stager (1985-1990) and then Dr. Charles E. Slonecker (1990-2003).
 Following the retirement of Dr. Slonecker, the office was restructured to meet the daily administrative demands.

 In 2004, Eilis Courtney took over as Director of Ceremonies, the first woman and the first non-academic in this role.
-The academic responsibilities became the role of the University Marshal, a newly-titled part-time position within the office and Ms. Nancy Hermiston, Professor of the UBC School of Music and Director of the Voice and Opera program, was hired for this prestigious job.
+Many academic responsibilities became the role of the University Marshal, a newly-titled part-time position within the office and Nancy Hermiston, Professor of the UBC School of Music and Director of the Voice and Opera program, was hired for this prestigious job.

 In 2005, UBC Okanagan opened and the UBC Okanagan Ceremonies & Events office was created, with similar responsibilities for the Kelowna campus.

-Present Day
+2018-Present Day